 Diane: I always knew that I wanted to be an engineer.
 I wanted to specialise in aerospace because I thought wow, I’d be making planes!
-I fell into mechanical engineering instead which is great because I’m constantly learning transferable skills that would apply to any area of engineering.
+I fell into mechanical engineering instead which is great.
+I’m constantly learning transferable skills that would apply to any area of engineering.

-The British Engines Group is putting me through my HNC at college, and then I’ll go on to get my degree as part of my role.
+The British Engines Group is putting me through my HNC at college.
+I’ll then go on to get my degree as part of my role.
 They’re really supportive about getting me through my qualifications and I’m really grateful for the opportunity they’ve given me.

 Diane: Laura’s a great example of how having passion and determination can get you the career you want.

-This year’s International Women in Engineering Day is focused around the theme #RaisingTheBar.
+This year’s International Women in Engineering Day focuses on the theme #RaisingTheBar.
 How do you raise the bar as women in engineering?

 Laura: We raise the bar in everything we do.
 It’s a great feeling seeing your concept go from a drawing to a reality.
 Engineering is everything you do and everything that is around you.
-Seeing your product come to life is incredibly rewarding as you know it’s going to contribute to something that could help change and shape the world we live in.
+To see your product come to life is incredibly rewarding.
+Especially as you know it’s going to contribute to something that could help change and shape the world we live in.